egonw/RaMID/README.md

 ## Installation

 - As independent program.
 RaMID itself does not require installation.
-Standing in the RaMID directory enter in R environment with the command:
+There are two ways of using it: either creating a library "ramid", or reading source files containing the implemented functions.
+Standing in the RaMID directory: enter in R environment with the command:

+- 1) To create a library "ramid":

  ''' sudo R '''

-- 1) Create a library of functions:

  '''   library(devtools) '''